Errata and suggestions: You

 The Motion Mountain Physikverein is a charitable, non-profit organisation that is tax-exempt according to German law; the use of its funds is controlled by the German tax authorities.
 It aims at distributing the free physics textbook and conducting research in fundamental physics.
 Your donation, however small, is welcome – and tax-deducible!
 To donate, click here:

 Your donation will be used to improve the book and its distribution.
 No profit is made; the expenses for the book series so far were higher

-Thank you in advance, also in the name of all future readers: reading is and remains a danger to ignorance.
+Thank you in advance, also in the name of all future readers: reading is and remains the best antidote to ignorance.